Sexual harassment: In the military

 While some male military personnel are sexually harassed, women are substantially more likely to be affected.
 Women who are younger and joined the military at a younger age face a greater risk, according to American, British and French research.

-Child recruits (under the age of 18) and children in cadet forces also face an elevated risk.
+Child recruits (under 18) and children in cadet forces also face an elevated risk.
 In the UK, for example, hundreds of complaints of the sexual abuse of cadets have been recorded since 2012.
-In Canada, one in ten complaints of sexual assault in military settings are from child cadets or their parents.
+In Canada, 10% of complaints of sexual assault in military settings are from child cadets or their parents.

 Individuals detained by the military are also vulnerable to sexual harassment.
-During the Iraq War, for example, personnel of the US army and US Central Intelligence Agency committed a number of human rights violations against detainees in the Abu Ghraib prison, including rape, sodomy, and other forms of sexual abuse.
+During the Iraq War, for example, personnel of the US army and US Central Intelligence Agency committed many human rights violations against detainees in the Abu Ghraib prison, including rape, sodomy, and other forms of sexual abuse.

 Although the risk of sexual misconduct in the armed forces is widely acknowledged, personnel are frequently reluctant to report incidents, typically out of fear of reprisals, according to research in Australia, Canada, France, the UK, and the US.

-Women affected by sexual harassment are more likely than other women to suffer stress-related mental illness afterwards.
+Women affected by sexual harassment are more likely than other women to suffer stress-related mental illness afterward.
 Research in the US found that when sexual abuse of female military personnel is psychiatrically traumatic, the odds of suffering from post-traumatic stress disorder (PTSD) after deployment on operations increase by a factor of nine.

+In education

+On 16 April 2026, 16 Faculty of Law students of the University of Indonesia were suspended pending investigation after messages containing explicit remarks about female peers circulated online and prompted public criticism.